Skip to content

 brain project clone <url> [name]

-Description: Import a git repository as a new project
+Import a git repository as a new project.
+Creates project, links repo, clones to dev directory, and focuses.

 brain project clone https://github.com/user/repo.git